Sparse Black-box Video Attack with Reinforcement Learning

 \section{Experiments}

-In this section, two state-of-the-art video attack models are used to be compared with our proposed method on two video threat models with two public datasets.
+In this section, two state-of-the-art video attack models are used to be compared with our proposed method on two video recognition models with two public datasets.
 We focus on the overall perturbations and the length of the frames selected in our experiments.
-Furthermore, a variant of our method is designed to join comparisons.
-A comprehensive evaluation of our method will be presented on those threat models and datasets.
+Furthermore, a variant of our method is also designed as a comparison.
+A comprehensive evaluation of our method will be presented on those recognition models and datasets.